0x326/2c297196cc49c/README.md

 ## Project Description

-This project solves the following challenges from ProjectEuler.net
+This project solves the following challenges from ProjectEuler.net and from an instructor-given problem sheet:

  - [Problem 1](https://projecteuler.net/problem=1)
  - [Problem 6](https://projecteuler.net/problem=6)